Blotch3D/Blotch3D/README.md

 -   All other MonoGame features are available, like audio, etc.

-Remember that most Blotch3D and MonoGame objects must be Disposed when you are done with them and you are not otherwise terminating the program.
+Most Blotch3D and MonoGame objects must be Disposed when you are done with them and you are not otherwise terminating the program.
+And they must be disposed by the same thread that created them.
+You'll get an informative exception if this isn't done.

 See the examples, reference documentation (doc/Blotch3DManual.pdf), and IntelliSense for more information.